 This Advanced Certificate of Medicinal Cannabis is for medical doctors who wish to learn how to improve patient outcomes with medicinal cannabis, especially those patients with conditions commonly seen in general practice.
 This qualification is the second stage of the Professional Diploma of Medicinal Cannabis.

-This course is for medical doctors and degree-qualified nurses that work under their supervision.
+This course is for physicians and degree-qualified medical professionals.
 The prerequisite for the Advanced Certificate of Medicinal Cannabis is the Professional Certificate of Medicinal Cannabis (or qualification deemed equivalent).
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Course participants will:

 Module 1: Multiple sclerosis, spasticity, tremor and dystonia